Peer Career Leaders Program (PCL)

 At the end of the day, as a PCL you drive your personal achievement from the sense of service satisfaction to the thrill of an event launch and/or a project conceptualization.

-- PCLs commit for a minimum of 2 consecutive semesters (Fall and Spring)
+- PCLs commit for a minimum of two consecutive semesters (fall and spring)

 - Minimum GPA of 2.0